BUMETCS673/seprojects-cs673olf24team6/team.md

 application where I can utilize the many skills I learned from my previous graduate courses and past work experience.

 ___

+### James Zheng
+Hello, my name is James Zheng a recent graduate from the University of Massachusetts Amherst.
+Now pursing my Masters in Software Development at Boston University, currently in my second year.
+I had limited experience with python, java, and html program language during my time in undergrade with my IT minor.
+I felt a deep interest in learning and shapening my skills in computer programming langauge or anthing computer software related.
+I am looking forward to working with my team on this project and learning from them as much as I can.

+___